tuist/handbook/handbook/security/secure-development-and-operations/secure-development-policy.md

 deployed to Tuist GmbH production systems without documented, successful test results and evidence of security remediation activities.

+Comprehensive penetration testing shall be performed at least annually on applications and cloud resources according to the requirements outlined in the [Penetration Testing Policy](../secure-development-and-operations/penetration-testing-policy.md).
+As per our [Shared Responsibility Model](/security/shared-responsibility-model), network infrastructure penetration testing is the responsibility of our cloud provider Fly.io.

 ## Application vulnerability management

 Application code should be scanned prior to deployment.
 Patches to address application vulnerabilities that materially